 Research also tells us that asynchronous music – music with a pace that does not match your steps – is better than no music.
 And in fact, a simple metronome that matches your step frequency is also better than no music.
 But the greatest effect is achieved by listening to synchronous and motivating music.

-5. Music After Running Training
+Music In Your Ears After Running

 After the run, music can be used to improve recovery.
 Studies have shown that the heart rate and lactate levels in the blood normalize more quickly if you listen to “relaxing” music at a low pace (BPM) after the run.